Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 1. Navigate to Generative APIs under the AI section of the Scaleway console side menu.
 The list of models you can query displays.

-2. Click the name of the chat model you want to try.
-Alternatively, click more icon next to the chat model, and click Try model in the menu.
+2. Click the name of the reasoning model you want to try.
+Alternatively, click Try next to the model's name.
 Ensure that you choose a model with reasoning capabilities.

 The web playground displays.